 Amputation Lawyer in Omaha

 An amputation is one of the most horrific things that can happen to a person.
-Losing a limb, such as a leg or an arm, or even a body part like a finger is a traumatic injury that will impact you mentally as well as physically.
+Losing a limb, such as a leg or an arm, or even a body part like a finger, is a traumatic injury that will impact you both mentally and physically.

-If you suffered the loss of a limb due to someone else’s negligence, Bottlinger Law L.L.C. may be able to assist you.
-Personal injury claims involving amputations are complex and, depending on fault, tend to have large settlements.
-An amputation will last forever, and we want you to get the maximum financial compensation possible and move on with your life.
-Call our Omaha injury attorney at (402) 505-8234 to discuss your case for free.
+If you suffered the loss of a limb due to someone else’s negligence, Bottlinger Law L.L.C. is here to help.
+Personal injury claims involving amputations can be complex, but these cases tend to have large settlements.
+An amputation will last forever, and we want you to get the maximum financial compensation possible so that you can focus on taking care of yourself and your family.
+To speak with an experienced Omaha personal injury attorney, give us a call at (402) 505-8234 to discuss your case with a free consultation.

 The Costs of an Amputation Injury